JamesGJ5-Learning-To-Code/memory-card/plans.md

     -- DONE Renders a HighScore component

 - Deck component:
-    -- Renders a Card component for each src in the aforementioned array in the same order as in the array, passing the src into it via props
+    -- DONE Renders a Card component for each src in the aforementioned array in the same order as in the array, passing the src into it via props

 - Card component:
     -- Renders a div with an img (whose src is one from the aforementioned array) inside it